 When drafting the additional terms in your addendum you must bear this fee ban in mind as you may face significant penalties, including a ban on using section 21 notices , if you do charge prohibited fees.

-If using an Addendum Agreement it is advisable to have this checked over by a solicitor, to ensure that it is done correctly and will be legally enforceable if required.
+The RLA's Contact Centre Advisors are not solicitors and cannot advise on specific wording for the clauses you choose to insert in your addendum.
+If you use our Addendum Agreement you should have the clauses you write checked over or written by a solicitor, to ensure that it is done correctly and will be legally enforceable if required.

 Login to download this document.